nlesc-dirac/sagecal/Docs/source/tutorial.rst

   ../../install/bin/sagecal_gpu -d sm.ms -s after-initial-calibration-image.fits.sky.txt -c after-initial-calibration-image.fits.sky.txt.cluster -n 40 -t 1 -p sm.ms.solutions -a 0 -e 4 -F 1 -j 2 -B 1 -E 1  > sm.ms.output

 where the first cluster must have a positive id and all the others a negative id such that only the 3C196 cluster will be subtracted and no calibration solutions are applied.

+See the :doc:`user manual <user_manual>` for all the possible operations, e.g. stochastic calibration.
+Other options include distributed and bandpass calibration.
+Also simulation is included in the :doc:`user manual <user_manual>`.